How to Change Text and Background Color in CSS

 When defining the color property, you should also define the background color.
 It’s necessary to be compliant with W3C CSS and other frameworks, and it doesn’t hurt otherwise.

-Changing the color and background color of text is also essential for avoiding problems of web accessibility on your website.
+Changing the color and background color of text is also essential for avoiding problems of web accessibility on your website, but it could also cause issues if you're not careful.

-Selecting high contrasting text and background color using the Contrast Checker toolI’ll use these to style the link so it really stands out from the rest of the paragraph.
+- Done!
+We'll use these colors to style the link so it really stands out from the rest of the paragraph.

 Here’s the CSS: